fraternity25/my-crud-app/README.md

 This is a full-stack CRUD application built with [Next.js](https://nextjs.org) and  bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
 It's using the Page Router, JavaScript, and Tailwind CSS.
 Currently uses JSON files for data storage with a structure that can easily be migrated to PostgreSQL.

+> ⚠️ This is the template version using JSON files (on the `main` branch).
+>
+> 👉 For the complete PostgreSQL version, switch to the [`postgresql` branch](https://github.com/your-username/your-repo-name/tree/postgresql).

 ## Features

 - ✅ Create, Read, Update, Delete (CRUD) operations for users